richyarwood/Twilio-and-Yandex-text-translate-General-Assembly/README.md

 {
   "message": "Hello World!",
   "lang": "fr",
-  "tel": "+447777123456"
+  "tel": "00447777123456"
 }
 ```

-This instructs the service to translate _Hello World!_ into another language, before sending the translation to the number _+447777123456_ via SMS.
+This instructs the service to translate a message into another language, before sending the translation to the number via SMS.

 Once it has translated the message and sent the SMS, it returns the following response: